Earl Williams (1970s catcher): Baltimore Orioles

-Many Oriole players, most notably ace pitcher Jim Palmer, were critical of this trade.
+Many Oriole players, most notably ace pitcher Jim Palmer, were critical of this trade, but because they had finished 9th in runs scored in 1972 (behind every team except lowly Texas, Milwaukee, California, and Cleveland), it made sense to send an aging replaceable second-baseman (Bobby Grich moving in for Dave Johnson), a back-end-of-rotation starter (Pat Dobson), and 2 throw-ins to insure a prime bat at a position in which their division rivals were killing them (Freehan, Munson, Fisk).
 Ironically, Palmer was 13–5 in games in which he pitched to Williams, and went on to win his first Cy Young Award in 1973.
-Williams batted .237 with 22 home runs and 83 RBIs his first season in the American League.
-Williams reached the post season for the only time in his career with the Orioles in 1973 and 1974, losing to the Oakland Athletics in the American League Championship Series both years.
-His only post-season home run came off Ken Holtzman in the 1973 American League Championship Series.
+Williams batted .237 with 22 home runs (almost double that of the next Oriole, with 12) and a team-leading 83 RBIs his first season in the American League.
+Williams reached the post season for the only times in his career with the Orioles in 1973 and 1974, losing to the Oakland Athletics in the American League Championship Series both years.
+Also, ironically, the only 2 years that Williams was on the team were the only 2 years that the Orioles made the post-season in the 7-year period between 1972-78.
+His only post-season home run was an important one (staking the Orioles to a 1-0 lead in a game the Orioles lost late, 2-1), off Ken Holtzman in the game 3 1973 American League Championship Series.

 Return to the National League

 After the 1974 season, he was traded back to the Atlanta Braves for pitcher Jimmy Freeman.
 He appeared in just eleven games at catcher in 1975, receiving most of his playing time at first base.
 He batted .240 with a career low eleven home runs in his new role.
 He began seeing more time behind the plate again in 1976, however, in June his contract was sold to the Montreal Expos, with whom he played mostly first base.
 For the season, his numbers bounced back somewhat, as he hit seventeen home runs and drove in 55 runs.